 An in-car assessment goes far beyond the type of driving test that the person with dementia took to become a licensed driver in the first place.
 Instead of testing general driving ability, it assesses whether the person with dementia’s driving skills are affected by dementia.
 All driving assessments are not the same.
 They vary depending on where the assessment is offered, what it focuses on, and the type of assessor.

-What is included in the driving assessment varies by region, but it usually does not specifically assess whether the person with dementia’s driving skills are affected by dementia.
+What is included in the driving assessment varies by region, but it usually does not specifically assess whether the driving skills of the person with dementia are affected by dementia.

 When making arrangements for the person with dementia to have an in-car driving assessment, ask the assessment centre these questions: